Catalyst: Out-of-Distribution Detection via Elastic Scaling: Methodology

 \subsection{Generalizability of $\approach$}

-While our analysis primarily focuses on energy-based scoring (given its role as the foundation for competitive methods like ReAct and SCALE), $\approach$ is a general framework.
+While our analysis primarily focuses on energy-based scoring (given its primary role for competitive methods like ReAct and SCALE), $\approach$ is a general framework.
 It can be seamlessly integrated with other scoring functions such as MSP~\cite{msp}, ODIN~\cite{odin}, and KNN~\cite{knn,ssn} -- by replacing the baseline score $S(\mathbf{x}; \theta)$ in equation (Eq.~\ref{eq: adaptive_scaling_mul}) with the alternate score.

 Additionally, this elastic scaling retains all advantages of post-hoc methods while transforming scores into a more discriminative metric. $\approach$ is designed to complement existing techniques, including Energy, ReAct, DICE, ASH, SCALE, and KNN.
 In Appendix~\ref{appendix: analysis}, we provide a formal characterization of why $\approach$ enhances ID-OOD separability, offering deeper insight.